alinbaltaru/max31856/README.md

 # max31856
-MicroPython Library for new MAX31856 (Precision Thermocouple to Digital Converter with Linearization) with 19-Bit Thermocouple Temperature Resolution.
+MicroPython Library for MAX31856 (Precision Thermocouple to Digital Converter with Linearization) with 19-Bit Thermocouple Temperature Resolution.
 This chip provides a SPI digital interface for Thermocouple Types B, E, J, K, N, R, S or T.

 A "ripoff" of the original work of Stephen P. Smith.
 Original code is here: https://github.com/steve71/MAX31856